 Activity Action Result Update information (web) and user guides for the use of indoor facilities To be completed in FY2023-24 in line with implementation of new facility booking system.
 Deferred Simplify the booking process for Council facilities and assess feasibility of online booking systems and develop implementation plan if viable New booking system software purchased.
 Achieved Determine future of former landfill at Bracknell - lease renewal or sale Land sold through public process.
 Achieved Progress the Hadspen Meander Valley Road intersection upgrades design and procurement documentation Consultant design work and service authority design reviews progressing.
 Project completion expected FY2023-24.
 Progressing Develop a level of service strategy and policy to inform the provision, replacement and upgrading of sport, recreation and public amenities Pending completion of Northern Tasmania Sports Facility Plan.
 Update of Council's Sport and Recreation Venue Action Plan scheduled for FY2023-24.
 Deferred Renew the Eastern Play Spaces Strategy 2020 Updated information to be presented to Council in FY2023-24.
 Deferred Finalise electrical safety and asbestos audits and register and deliver program of rectification works Planned work completed.
 Further work scheduled in FY2023-24.
-Achieved Complete a review of all leases and agreements, develop a contemporary lease document and renew leases when due Implement a program to renew and ensure currency of all leases and agreements Further work scheduled for FY2023-24.
+Achieved Complete a review of all leases and agreements, develop a contemporary lease document and renew leases when due Review of leases ongoing.
+Contemporary lease document to be developed in FY2023-24.
+Progressing Implement a program to renew and ensure currency of all leases and agreements Further work scheduled for FY2023-24.
 Progressing Develop a community hall renewal policy, considering asset condition, utilisation rates, renewal and maintenance costs and service options Will not be completed.
 Scheduled for FY2023-24.
 Deferred